 Used by some of the largest sites on the web, including Spotify, Netflix, Pinterest, Etsy and Apple, cloud hosting is both popular and reliable.
 The essence of the technology is that it allows you to scale your server.
 Since cloud hosting runs across multiple servers, a peak in traffic can be handled without resulting in a 404 error when your custom arrives on your home page.

 A further benefit is that, with cloud hosting, you do not need to manage hosting yourself.
 Server management is carried out on your behalf, quickly and seamlessly, by a support team.
 This also makes cloud hosting an attractive option for customers or providers looking to ‘hassle free’.
 Cloud-based applications and data are also accessible from virtually any internet-ready device – ensuring full flexibility, whether in the office or on the move.

 Although there are many cloud hosts to choose from, Amazon’s AWS service is still the most popular.
 As of 2017, Amazon owns the largest market share of all Iass and PaaS cloud hosts.
 With AMS, you can also scale your site: applications like Auto Scaling, and Elastic Load Balancing can help scale your site depending on demand.
 These tools may give the advantage to AWS when compared to other cloud hosts.
 As always, be sure to shop around.

 Take a look at Amazon’s Total Cost of Ownership calculator here.

 While only you can decide the best hosting solution for your site, we hope this overview has helped make the decision easier.
-Though price, flexibility, security and performance are all key factors when making your choice, perhaps the most important thing to keep in mind is how your store will work for your customer.
-If this, above all other considerations, is kept in mind, everything else should naturally fall into place.
+Though price, flexibility, security and performance are all key factors when making your choice, the most important thing to keep in mind is how your store will work for your customer.
+If this can be kept in mind, everything else should naturally fall into place.

 Want to find out more about Magento?
 Please see our Complete Magento Ecommerce Guide for more details.